capusta/bitstarter/README.md

-project2
+bitstarter
 ========

-Creating a crowdfunding barebones app
+Creating a crowdfunding barebones app.
+All actions are from the Standford class for startup engineering - summer of 2013.